Static site custom pages

 Content routes are good for articles.
 Custom pages are for the designed parts of a site: home pages, product pages, pricing pages, feature overviews, launch pages, and landing pages.

 A custom page is not a special HTML template.
 It is a normal Fission widget tree registered as a static site route.
-The site shell renders that widget tree at build time and lowers it to semantic HTML and generated CSS.
+The site shell renders that widget tree at conversion time and lowers it to semantic HTML and generated CSS.

 1. Create reusable page components